 Our customer and supplier markets are characterized by a limited number of large companies.
 Some participants in the industries in which we serve have merged and/or been acquired, and this trend may continue.
 In addition, there have been company failures among both our customer and supplier base.
 Industry consolidation and company failures could decrease the number of potential significant customers for our products and services.
 Consolidation and company failures in some of our customers' industries may also result in the loss of customers.
-The decrease in the number of potential significant customers and, due to the increased size of these companies, may negatively impact our bargaining position and thus our profit margins.
-Furthermore, the loss of, or a relatively reduced relationship with, key customers due to industry consolidation and company failures in our supplier base could reduce our purchasing alternatives and reduce the competition for our business resulting in higher cost of goods and less availability of components which would have a negative impact on our business, results of operations and financial condition.
+The decrease in the number of potential significant customers will increase our reliance on key customers and, due to the increased size of these companies, may negatively impact our bargaining position and thus our profit margins.
+Furthermore, the loss of, or a relatively reduced relationship with, key customers due to industry consolidation and company failures could negatively impact our business, results of operations and financial condition.
+Additionally, consolidation and company failures in our supplier base could reduce our purchasing alternatives and reduce the competition for our business resulting in higher cost of goods and less availability of components which would have a negative impact on our business, results of operations and financial condition.